jwhalen-star/My-Programming-Exercises/my-flowcharts/README.md

-Please find within this repo various flowcharts I've created to represent different programs and logics.
+Please find within this folder various flowcharts I've created that represent different programs and logics.